-Until recently, there have been frequent government turnovers since 1945.
+Until recently, there had been frequent government turnovers since 1945.
 The dominance of the Christian Democratic (DC) party during much of the postwar period lent continuity and comparative stability to Italy's political situation.

 From 1992 to 1997, Italy faced significant challenges as voters--disenchanted with past political paralysis, massive government debt, extensive corruption, and organized crime's considerable influence--demanded political, economic, and ethical reforms.
 In 1993 referendums, voters approved substantial changes, including moving from a proportional to a largely majoritarian electoral system and the abolishment of some ministries.

 Major political parties, beset by scandal and loss of voter confidence, underwent far-reaching changes.
 New political forces and new alignments of power emerged in March 1994 national elections.
 The election saw a major turnover in the new parliament, with 452 out of 630 deputies and 213 out of 315 senators elected for the first time.
 The 1994 elections also swept media magnate Silvio Berlusconi--and his "Freedom Pole" coalition--into office as Prime Minister.
 Berlusconi, however, was forced to step down in January 1995 when one member of his coalition withdrew support.
 The Berlusconi government was succeeded by a technical government headed by Prime Minister Lamberto Dini, which fell in early 1996.